aws/aws-toolkit-vscode/designs/local-sam-debugging.md

 ## Local Debugging Experiences

-CC: what is/isn't supported, and what it looks like for each experience

 ### Debug Configurations

 The Toolkit implements a Debug Configuration type `aws-sam`.
 When run, this configuration type: